Romanticism in Italy: Early developments

 Among the first pre-Romantic authors, influenced nevertheless by classicism, Vittorio Alfieri (1749–1803) in his tragedies exalted individual heroism against all tyranny, including that arising from the French Revolution, and incited the redemption of the homeland and the struggle for self-affirmation.

 Ugo Foscolo (1778–1827) imbued the concept of homeland with sentimental and even epic or mythological meanings, and actively worked to awaken Italians' national consciousness and desire for freedom.
 In The Last Letters of Jacopo Ortis, inspired by Goethe's The Sorrows of Young Werther, and the cemetery poem Sepulchres, Foscolo combined classicist themes, including the cult of antiquities, with typically Romantic sensibilities, exploring feelings such as pain, joy, passionate love, and inner torment.

 Another example of cemetery poetry along the English lines is in Ippolito Pindemonte (1753–1828), permeated with a melancholic spirit.
 Following the model of Giuseppe Parini (1729–1799), Vincenzo Monti (1754–1828) also combines classicism with patriotism, looking to Dante and Petrarch as the founders of Italian national feeling.

 As regards the legal and political reflection of the late eighteenth century, a strong link with the philosophical principles of the Italian Enlightenment was maintained (especially in Gioia and Romagnosi), although Vincenzo Cuoco (1770–1823), who examined the failure of the Neapolitan Revolution of 1799, anticipated romantic and proto-nationalist themes by referring to Giambattista Vico; he highlighted the need to defend the historical specificities of peoples, with their "customs" and traditions, against the abstract application of universal principles.

+This period of transition was not limited to political or literary spheres.
+In the scientific realm, the discovery of galvanism — a biological electricity inherent to animals, experimented with by Luigi Galvani (1737–1798) and popularized across Europe by his nephew Giovanni Aldini (1762–1834) — opened a new avenue of investigation into the possibility of deeply penetrating the secrets and hidden forces of life.